HiroIshikawa/speech2craft/docs/index.md

 title:  Speech2craft
 ---

-# Speech2craft
+# Speech2craft - A Smart Speech Interface for Minecraft -

 [![Description of the Video](https://user-images.githubusercontent.com/1572847/27010256-e233485c-4e54-11e7-969c-1a653d067ac1.png)](https://www.youtube.com/embed/tdBFFRMu1i0)

-### Objective
-Our objective is to implement a speech-to-command feature for Minecraft that will allow the user to use verbal commands to take control of the agent's actions.
-The purpose of this project is to allow the user to be able to play the game without having to touch a keyboard or controller.

-### Techniques
-Our project uses speech recognition (Python packages), natural language processing (Spacy), and the Microsoft Malmo platform in order to accomplish our objective.

-### Functionality
-Our project can currently perform the following commands (and those similar):
-- go (move) forward
-- turn (go) left
-- turn (go) right
-- go backwards
-- jump
-- attack
-- go to the pig
-- character will automatically jump if encountering an obstacle
+Speech2craft is a smart speech interface that enables users to fully play and explore the amazing Minecraft world without having to touch a keyboard or controller.
+Not only it supports simple movements such as move, turn, attack, jump, pitch but also complex movements like equipping a specific tool and tracking a target entitiy.
+If you say "go to pig", it goes to the closest pig if exist.
+Speech2craft integrates technical key components: speech recognizer, text parser, and command handler.
+The speech recognizer is implemented by the combination of the python script and library, SpeechRecognition, and Google Speech API.
+The text parser enables is implemented using spaCy, the modern NLP library/API.
+The command handler is implemented by using useful function build upon the [Project Malmo](https://www.microsoft.com/en-us/research/project/project-malmo/), AI training platform on Minecraft.

 ### Links:
 - [Status Report][refStatus]